sksum/GSOC-20-Final-Work-Product/README.md

     &nbsp;

 - [on everybeatdo](https://github.com/sugarlabs/musicblocks/pull/2378): <br />
-    This is a new block which uses a seperate turtle as a beat compainion to run tasks on every beat regardless of note playing , whereas the **on everynotedo** block only worked when a note was queued in the project .
+    This is a new block which uses a separate turtle as a beat companion to run tasks on every beat regardless of note playing , whereas the **on everynotedo** block only worked when a note was queued in the project .
 - [Search](https://github.com/sugarlabs/musicblocks/pull/2502): <br />
     I helped revamp the JqueryUI Search widget to use images as identifiers .
 The widget now also uses id-item pairs to maintain uniqueness of block-search queries.
     &nbsp;